corpuschat/docs/widget/add-to-framer.md

 > [Placeholder for Screenshot: Corpus Widget Installation Page]

-## 2: Adding the Snippet to your Framer website
+## 2: Add the snippet to your Framer website

 - **Access Your Framer Project:** Log into your Framer account and open the project where you want the chatbot to appear.
 - **Inserting Custom Code:** Scroll down to the 'Custom Code' section and paste the copied JavaScript snippet from Corpus.